carlos-cuns/Parallel-Program-2/README.md

 ### Strategy

-The Minotaur informs the guests that they should decide how to organize themselves so that only one person can enter the showroom at once.

 To keep maximum order and a sure method that everyone will see the vase, the guests came up with the following strategy (#3):

-- The third strategy would allow the quests to line in a queue.
-- Every guest exiting the room was responsible to notify the guest standing in front of the queue that theshowroom is available.

-Every guest rushes to enter the line (queue) and eventually they all get to look at the vase.

 ### Advantages / Disadvantages

 - Open Door Strategy:
   - Advantages:
     - Anyone can check if the room is in use.
-    - No waiting in line.
   - Disadvantages:
     - Since anyone can check, a crowd can form which can cause blockage in the party.
-    - Crowd could make it so one guest can go multiple times in a row if they go in and out (door blocked) making everyone have to wait indefinitely.
 - Sign Strategy:
   - Advantages:
     - Sign let's the whole party see without everyone crowding the door.